 Loyola is well known for its success in the education of adult non-traditional learners.
 The University first began providing distance education in 1983 through the Loyola Institute for Ministry Extension Program (LIMEX).
 Then in the fall of 1990, the Department of Nursing initiated the Off-Campus Learning Program (OCLP) to offer the Bachelor of Science in Nursing (BSN) degree at a number of hospital sites throughout Louisiana.
-In the summer of 2004, a completely online Master of Science in Nursing (MSN) program and an RN to MSN Bridge was launched with a focus on Health Care Systems Management.
+In the summer of 2004, a completely online Master of Science in Nursing (MSN) program and an RN to MSN Bridge was launched with a focus on Health Care Systems Management (now known as Nursing Leadership).
 In 2010, the School of Nursing started the Doctor of Nursing Practice (DNP) program offered in an online format.
 Most recently, the school launched an entire suite of nursing programs, including:

 - MSN – Nurse Educator

 - MSN – Family Nurse Practitioner